 Sep 29 - Oct 4, 2007

 Digital Object Identifier (DOI)

 Weirathmueller, Michelle; Weber, Thomas; Schmidt, Val; McGillicuddy, Glenn; Mayer, Larry A.; and Huff, Lloyd C., "Acoustic positioning and tracking in Portsmouth Harbour, New Hampshire" (2007).
-Center for Coastal and Ocean Mapping.
+IEEE Oceans.
 390.